cilium/cilium/Documentation/contributing/development/dev_setup.rst

 #.
 Run ``git add vendor/ test/provision/manifest/ Documentation/ && git commit -sam "Update k8s tests and libraries to v1.28.0-rc.0"``

 #.
 Submit all your changes into a new PR.
+Ensure the PR is opened against a
+   branch in ``cilium/cilium`` and *not* a fork.
+Otherwise, CI is not triggered properly.
+Please open a thread on #development if you do not have permissions to create a branch in ``cilium/cilium``.

 #.
 Ensure that the target CI workflows are running and passing after updating
    the target k8s versions in the GitHub action workflows.